UD’s Return to Research Under COVID-19

 PHASE 3.
 Further expansion of on-site research.

 - Further gradual relaxing of physical distancing requirements such that 67% of lab personnel are working simultaneously.
-Some in-person clinical and human subjects research or extension/outreach activities can commence provided subjects or participants are not from vulnerable populations.

 - Continued use of PPE and social distancing.

 Minimal to no government restrictions.
 Widespread testing, identification of new COVID-19 cases with quarantining and contact tracing, effective therapeutic(s) and/or vaccine widely available.

 - All on-campus research permitted, including computational research, in-person human subjects research, and extension/outreach activities.
 Some physical distancing requirements remain in place.
 Common areas and shared offices re-open consistent with executive order guidance on gathering group sizes in effect.
 Should still consider performing work remotely.

 Frequently Asked Questions